When you choose to date or marry a person with kids it is crucial to recognize that you inherit a third party in the relationship—the former spouse.

 Share how often this person will be around your children, and how it may or may not change the home.

 Assure the parent that he/she is NOT replacing them.
-That this new relationship does not minimize the fact that he/she is still the only other parent.
+This new relationship does not minimize the fact that he/she is still the only other parent.
+And mean it!

 Allow the former spouse to ask questions and share any concerns or fears.
-Be forthright and respect that a parent has the right to know about the safety, security, details, and lifestyle of his/her children.
+Be forthright and respect that a parent has the right to know (even if you don't think they are a good parent) about the safety, security, details, and lifestyle of his/her children.